LearningNerd/yay-tetris/README.md

 <br/>

-Just for fun, here's a simple Tetris game built "from scratch" with vanilla JavaScript and the web browsers' built-in []Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
+Just for fun, here's a simple Tetris game built "from scratch" with vanilla JavaScript and the web browsers' built-in [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
 This project was originally part of my #100DaysOfCode experiment to explore some new programming topics every day..

 <br/>